Multi color Lamp using Amarino, Android and Arduino ‹ BUILD CIRCUIT

 This will install the Multicolor Lamp app to your phone and run it.

-WARNING: If your application is not installed on phone, then there is a possibility that your phone’s device driver is not installed on computer.
+NOTE: If your application does not install on the phone, then there is a possibility that your phone’s device driver is not installed on computer.
 Go to Device manager and install the driver for your phone.
-If you have internet connection, it searches itself for the driver.
+If you have internet connection, it searches automatically for the driver.
 You can get more information from here: http://developer.android.com/guide/developing/device.html

 Arduino Side